herman-zamula-teamdev/targetscope/source/schema/request.rst

 Operations
 ----------

-Operations in the request payload are made up of an array of objects containing two objects: *kind* and *option*.
-The *kind* is a key-value pair that describes the type or kind of operation, while *option* describes an array of option or parameter key-value pairings for that operation.
+Operations in the request payload are made up of an array of objects containing two objects: *kind* and *arguments*.
+The *kind* is a key-value pair that describes the type or kind of operation, while *arguments* describes an array of options/parameters and input/output sets for that operation.

 .. _schema_request_op_kind: